greghesp/ha-bambulab/docs/DeviceTrigger.md

 - Print finished
 - Print canceled
 - Print failed (X1 only)
-- Printer error detected.
-This is the HMS errors.
+- HMS error detected.
 With additional data payload:
     - code
     - error
     - url (wiki link for error)
 - Print error detected.
-This is a separate set of errors that aren't surface as HMS errors.
+This is a separate set of errors that aren't surfaced as HMS errors.
 No I don't know why.
 With additional data payload:
     - code
     - error